krish2621mba25fin-eng/financial-fraud-/README.md

 You are an AI fraud detection system.

-Your task is to analyze transaction data and classify each transaction into a fraud risk category based on the following conditions:
+Analyze the transaction dataset and classify each record into fraud risk categories.

-Apply these rules strictly:
+Dataset Input Source:
+./images/dataset.png

+Apply the following conditions:

 1. HIGH RISK (Fraud Alert):
    - Transaction_Amount > 40000